 Here’s what a customer persona might look like:

-You want to know what their motivations are, what they value in your and other brands, what kind of communication they prefer, what everyday problems they want to solve, etc.
+You want to know what your ideal customer's motivations are, what they value in your and other brands, what kind of communication they prefer, what everyday problems they want to solve, etc.

 To obtain this kind of insight, you must try to walk in your customers’ shoes.
 And since we don’t always share our customers’ taste in shoes, we need to try different tactic for gathering information about their attributes, motivations, and pain points.